-SOLIDARITÉS INTERNATIONAL’s first intervention in Myanmar goes back to May 2008 as a response to the Nargis hurricane in the Delta region.
+SOLIDARITÉS INTERNATIONAL’s first intervention in Myanmar goes back to 2008 as a response to the Nargis cyclone in the Delta region.

-Today, SOLIDARITÉS INTERNATIONAL Myanmar intervenes in the States of Kachin and Rakhine.
-We provide the communities impacted by the conflict – displaced persons, returnees and host communities – with access to water, sanitation and hygiene (WASH) as well as food security and livelihoods.
+Today, SOLIDARITÉS INTERNATIONAL Myanmar intervenes primarily in the States of Kachin and Rakhine.
+We provide the communities impacted by conflicts – displaced persons, returnees and host communities – or by natural disasters with access to water, sanitation and hygiene (WASH), food security and livelihoods as well as shelters and non-food items.

-In the context of an extended humanitarian crisis, our priority is to provide the most vulnerable populations with emergency assistance and basic services, while working with communities and local partners.
-SOLIDARITÉS INTERNATIONAL implements emergency response activities through support for non-food items, access to water, sanitation and hygiene, as well as agricultural production and income generation (market gardening for displaced populations).
-In this way, the beneficiaries are given back some dignity and a certain degree of independence.
+In the context of an extended humanitarian crisis, our priority is to provide the most vulnerable populations with emergency assistance and access to basic services, while working with communities and local partners for a longer-term solution.

 Access to basic services and infrastructures

-– Assistance in the areas of water (filtration systems), sanitation (construction of latrines, fecal sludge and waste management) and hygiene
+- Assistance in the areas of water (filtration systems), sanitation (construction of latrines, faecal sludge and waste management) and hygiene

 - Livelihood development activities (including support to farmers and fishermen)